What is Medicare?

 - Review of training and communication specific to your services

 - Content for education around risk areas and reducing red flags

 CERT stands for Certified Error Rate Testing.
-According to the CMS website and the PT Compliance Group, CMS instituted the CERT program to produce a national Medicare fee-for-service (FFS) error rate compliant with the Improper Payments Information Act.
+According to the CMS website, CMS instituted the CERT program to produce a national Medicare fee-for-service (FFS) error rate compliant with the Improper Payments Information Act.
 “CERT randomly selects a sample of Medicare FFS claims, requests medical records from providers who submitted the claims, and reviews the claims and medical records for compliance with Medicare coverage, coding, and billing rules.
 The results of the reviews are published in an annual report.”

 What was Meaningful Use?

 According this Oracle whitepaper, “The Health Information Technology for Economic and Clinical Health Act (HITECH) forces health care providers and their business associates to bring a sense of urgency to the security of protected health information (PHI).
 The act brings both pressures and incentives into play in its mandate to convert PHI to electronic health records (EHR), and puts teeth into the enforcement of the privacy and security rules of the Health Insurance Portability and Accountability Act (HIPAA).”